AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 >
 >Event configuration must be performed by an [administrator](../../administration/using/users-management.md#functional-administrators).

->[!NOTE]
->
->The configuration varies depending on the type of transactional message you want to send.
+The configuration varies depending on the [type of transactional message](../../channels/using/getting-started-with-transactional-msg.md#transactional-message-types) you want to send, and on the channel that will be used.
 For more on this, see [Transactional event specific configurations](#transactional-event-specific-configurations).

 Once configuration is done, the event must be published.
 See [Publishing transactional event](../../channels/using/publishing-transactional-event.md).